Ramtil oil: Countries

 The plant was originally cultivated in the Ethiopian highlands but is also cultivated in Mexico, Germany, Brazil, Nepal, India as well as other parts of Southeast Asia.
-The seeds are sold and grown in the United States as a niche crop.

 Composition

 The oil is rich in linoleic acid (75-80%) and other essential nutrients, with a fatty acid composition comparable to safflower and sunflower.
 The oil contains palmitic and stearic acids (7-8%) and oleic acid (5-8%).
 Indian Niger oil is reportedly higher in oleic acid (25%) and lower in linoleic acid (55%).

 Ethiopia revival

 There was an extended declining period of Niger seed oil production, due to the import of cheap palm oils, but an apparent waning appetite for these, and a government ban on oil imports, there has been a marked revival and several manufacturers produce one, two, three and five liters of oil.